 - Append a specific response to requests.
 As appropriate, determine the type of incidents where a standard text response can be automatically displayed with the incoming request.
 Then, create a rule that includes the action Append Thread > Append Response Template to Response Field.
 This allows you to display standard text responses to the end user to help resolve their issue BEFORE the incident is created.

 In these cases, if the incident came in, the agent would be using the standard text anyway to send back to the end user immediately.
 Setting up an incident rule to automatically display the text response involves no human intervention, yet gives the end-user the same information they would have received from an agent.
 This cuts down agent work time, and handles redundant questions automatically.

 - Use Matches Regular Expression as IF criteria.
 To identify specific types of redundant incidents, use the IF condition: Incident.Customer Thread matches regular expression.
 Then use the pipe ( | ) to specify words or phrases within the incoming incident that should trigger the rule.
 For more information on regular expressions, refer to Answer ID 486: Regular expressions and how they apply to rules or search on "regular expression" in the Oracle B2C Service knowledge base.
 In the THEN part of the rule, you can append a specific answer ID or a standard response.

 And finally: After you finish writing your rules, review them to make sure that you haven't left any loopholes.
 Try to make sure that every scenario is covered.
 Create a few test records and use the rule log to make sure that all the rules fired correctly.

 If you would like to view what other customers do with rules, visit the following community resources:

 For additional information, refer to the 'Best practices: Planning business rules' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.